filipsnastins/tomodachi-testcontainers/docs/recipes/testing-repositories.md

 The [Repository pattern](https://martinfowler.com/eaaCatalog/repository.html) is an abstraction over the data storage layer.
 It wraps database operations in an interface and hides the complexity and mechanics of the database.
-The domain layer uses the Repository to query and save domain objects.
+The domain layer uses the Repository to query and persist domain objects.
 From the domain layer point of view, the Repository's interface looks like an in-memory domain object collection.

 The Repository's responsibility is object retrieval and persistence - it contains no business logic.